 3) When it comes to defamation in Australia, you are guilty until proven innocent

 A lifetime of watching US television has made Aussies feel as though the onus is on the person suing (the plaintiff) to prove the defendant’s guilt.
-When it comes to defamation, however, it is up to you to prove that what you write is true – otherwise, it will be assumed that it’s false.
-Note that this not only means proving the truth of what you actually said, but also the imputations (ie defamatory meanings) that a reader might gain from the story, such as by reading between the lines.
+When it comes to defamation, however, it is up to you to prove what you wrote is true – otherwise, it will be assumed it’s false.
+This not only means proving the truth of what you actually said, but also the imputations (ie defamatory meanings) a reader might gain from the story, such as by reading between the lines.

 4) Corporations with 10 or more employees can’t sue you for defamation (but not-for-profits can)